RikuRobo/RikuRobo/README.md

 <details>
 <summary>Extra backstory:</summary>

 I took an official University course on the basics of programming in Python.
-The form of it was independent studying with online programming homework and weekly online lectures.
-I failed my first attempt at the final test, but I am allowed to try again and I will.
 I believe I have a decent base in programming, my problem solving skills are fairly good and I need to get out of tutorial hell.
 And there is still a lot to learn, which I am still doing with great interest.

 I also like art.
 Subjects I like drawing are surrealism, eldritch stuff and comics.